 Special Category awards will be presented in the Clydesdale and Athena divisions, as well as male and female Fat Tire categories.
 Awards will go 3-deep in each long course division, and to the 1st place finisher in each short course category.

 Relay awards will go the the first place Male, Female, and Coed categories in the long and short course events.
 There will also be an award for the top Tandem team (both team members ride a two-seat tandem bike) in the Long and short distance event.

 The Barkin' Dog Duathlon will offer the option of competing in the standard 5K/34K/5K format, or a shorter course format that is great for beginners and youth racers (1.2 mile run, 11 mile bike, 5K run).

 Both courses take place within beautiful Cherry Creek State Park, conveniently located on the south side of the Denver metro area.

-Please be considerate of other racers.
+Please be considerate of other racers and light park traffic.
 It is important that you keep to the right side of the road, except to pass.
 Motorcycle marshals will be on course to enforce this rule.

 Most questions are answered right here on the race website.
 If you can't find the answer here, please feel free to email or call us!

 Phone: 303.642.7917 (this is a home phone - Call between 8am and 8pm only, please!)